fnparr/actus-userguides/README.md

 # actus-userguides base README
-#h1 Actus userguides
+## Actus userguides

-**This site is no longer being updated For latest version of ACTUS RFI UserGuide please go to https://github.com/actusfrf/actus-userguides.git
+### This site is no longer being updated For latest version of ACTUS RFI UserGuide please go to https://github.com/actusfrf/actus-userguides.git

 This repository contains documentation and user guides for the ACTUS ( Algorithmic Contract Term Universal Standard) technology developed and maintained by ACTUS Financial Research Foundation and described at https://demo.actusfrf.org.